basisproject/basisproject.github.io/index.md

 - Voting tools that promote self-determination of members
 - A system for defining and operating public companies and projects (such as hospitals, pharmaceutical research, space exploration, etc)

-The goal of Basis is not to provide a societal blueprint, but rather provide tools that empower people to build their own society.
-The project uses the concept of "regions" which act as geographical containers, allowing the people within a region to decide how their region should operate.
+The goal of Basis is not to provide a societal blueprint, but rather provide tools that empower people to build their own society around production based on need instead of profit.
+The project uses the concept of "regions" which act as federated geographical containers, allowing the people of a particular area decide for themselves how their region should operate.

 [Read the Basis paper]({{ "/paper" | prepend: site.baseurl }}) for more information.